John Davidson (reformer): Davidson and King James

 In 1595 the terror of Philip II of Spain, which had subsided for a time after the destruction of his armada, began to spread anew over the country.
 The privy council imposed a tax, to raise which the consent of the general assembly was necessary.
 On the motion of Davidson a resolution was passed by the assembly that humiliation for sin was the first and best preparation against a hostile invasion of the country.
 The king was alarmed and made some concession.
 Carrying out their resolution the assembly met in order that the ministers might humble themselves before God.
 Davidson preached on the sins of the ministry.
 An extraordinary scene took place, the whole assembly being melted into tears.
 No discourse had ever been known to produce such an impression.

 In February 1599 a proposal of the king that certain of the clergy should sit and vote in parliament was being discussed in the synod of Fife.
 Davidson opposed the scheme as an insidious attempt to introduce prelacy, saying, in words that became famous afterwards, ‘Busk him, busk him, as bonnily as ye can, and bring him in as fairly as ye will, we see him well enough, we see the horns of his mitre.’

 The contest with the king was carried on on various subsequent occasions, Davidson making himself obnoxious to James by his firm protests against the royal measures.
 At one time royal commissioners appeared before the presbytery of Haddington requiring them to prosecute him for his misdemeanors and offences.
 The presbytery, after consideration and inquiry, let the matter drop.
-Unable to attend the general assembly at Burntisland in 1601, he wrote a letter warning his brethren against the devices of Delilah.
+Unable to attend the general assembly at Burntisland in 1601, he wrote a letter warning his brethren against the devices of Delilah and the recent execution of James Wood of Boniton.
 For this he was summoned before the king at Holyrood, and committed to Edinburgh Castle.
 Released next day, he was allowed to return to his parish, but interdicted from going beyond it.
 Various attempts were made to get this interdict removed, especially when the king, after succeeding to the English throne, was passing through Prestonpans on his way to England on 5 April 1603.
 A deputation met him there, and entreated his clemency for the minister, who had long been sick.
 ‘I may be gracious,’ said the king, ‘but I will be also righteous, and until he confesses his fault he may lie and rot there.’